 - Sit for long periods of time

 You can purchase everyday compression socks over-the-counter without a doctor’s referral.
-If you’ve never worn compression socks before, a specialist will need measure these socks to your unique foot and leg size.
+However, if you’ve never worn compression socks before, a specialist will need to measure these socks to your foot and leg size.
 Be sure to book an appointment, so you can be fitted appropriately.

 Already been fitted for compression socks?
 See our selection of everyday compression socks online.

-Medical-grade compression socks are not just for people with circulatory medical conditions; they will also provide a greater level of benefit compared to over the counter compression socks.
-For people who have circulatory medical conditions, such as varicose veins, spider veins, history of deep vein thrombosis, edema and other conditions, medical grade compression is essential.
+Medical-grade compression socks are not just for people with circulatory medical conditions.
+As well, they will provide a greater level of benefit compared to over the counter compression socks.
+For people who have circulatory medical conditions – such as varicose veins, spider veins, history of deep vein thrombosis, edema and other conditions – medical grade compression is essential.

 These socks measure above 20 mmHg in compression.
-They do require a referral from a medical doctor to determine the required compression level for your individual needs.
+This means they require a referral from a medical doctor to determine the required compression level for your individual needs.

 Talk to a Compression Fitting Specialist

 A compression fitting specialist will work with you to find the correct material that will match your needs, lifestyle, career, and footwear.